Title: What is the successful project

 Overview

 Every project, if it is to be successful, must start from the bottom with exactly formulated aims.
-Aims are those things, which navigate and give a feeling of purpose into the project team.
-They must be Specific, Measurable, Achievable, Relevant and Time-bound (SMART).
-In the absence of appropriate aims, aims the project gets a chance of sailing away, which brings about wastage of resources, missed timelines, and unhappy sponsors.
+Aims are those things, which navigate and give a feeling of purpose to the project team.
+They must be Specific, Measurable, Achievable, Relevant, and Time-bound (SMART).
+In the absence of appropriate aims, the project gets a chance to sail away, which brings about a waste of resources, missed timelines, and unhappy sponsors.

 2:A project plan is the strategy that leads stakeholders and the project team in working towards the reasonable goals set for the project.